sottorivalab/EPICC2021_data_analysis_RNA/README.md

 # EPICC_transcriptome
-Scripts used to analyse data for the EPICC transcriptome paper
+Scripts used to analyse data for the EPICC transcriptome/inference paper